 So now you’re paying HOT-tier storage prices for six years’ worth of compliance logs that nobody is ever going to look at again.
 You’ll get the automatic cleanup at the end, but the entire economic argument for the tiered lifecycle - the thing that made storage accounts so attractive in the first place - doesn’t apply to your logs.

 There is one practical workaround worth knowing about: set the storage account’s default access tier to Cool.
 Append blobs inherit the account-level default tier, so while they’ll still show “N/A” in the portal and you still can’t tier them individually via lifecycle management, they’ll at least be billed at Cool rates rather than HOT.
-It’s not the full HOT → cool → archive progression you planned for, but it takes the worst of the sting out of the cost.
+It’s not the full HOT to cool to archive progression you planned for, but it takes the worst of the sting out of the cost.
 The catch is that this applies to the entire storage account, so if you have other workloads on the same account that genuinely need HOT access, you’ll want a dedicated account for your logs.

-For a small, non-sensitive storage account, maybe you could live with a scheduled Azure Automation runbook handling this.
-But if you’re a reasonably large enterprise - and if you’re worrying about compliance, you probably are - your storage accounts are almost certainly private.
-They sit behind a private endpoint, accessible only within a private VNet, with no public network access.
-That’s the whole point.
+For a small, non-sensitive storage account, a scheduled Azure Automation runbook could handle this.
+But if your storage accounts are private - sitting behind a private endpoint, accessible only within a private VNet, with no public network access - you need compute inside the VNet.

 • A Container App Job integrated into the VNet - less overhead than a VM, but still a non-trivial piece of infrastructure to deploy, secure, and monitor.